Fraudmarc/fraudmarc-ce/README.md

 # Fraudmarc Community Edition :fire: :fire: :fire:

-Fraudmarc CE is a secure and scalable system to analyze DMARC data.
+Fraudmarc CE is a secure and scalable system for analysing DMARC data.
 It is designed for government agencies that must adhere to strict data control policies.

 *Fraudmarc's [DMARC service](https://www.fraudmarc.com/plans/) provides an easier way for businesses to manage email authentication.*